Mossbank, Shetland

 Mossbank is a village in the north east of the Mainland of Shetland, Scotland.
 Originally served by an inter island ferry steamer from Lerwick, this ceased when the Yell Sound ferry commenced from the small port of Toft, approximately 1 mile further north.
 The village was profoundly changed in the early 1980s when construction began on the nearby Sullom Voe oil terminal.
 Large amounts of temporary accommodation were erected to house the construction workforce, with the population expanding from 130 in the early 1970s to about a thousand a decade later.
-The number of residents staying in Mossbank is forever changing, making it hard to record a village population.
+The number of residents in Mossbank fluctuates, making it hard to record a village population.

-The village has one primary school, Mossbank Primary School, a public house, The Welcome Inn, a shop, a Post Office & a local hall, from where the Youth Club is run.
+The village has one primary school, Mossbank Primary School, a public house, The Welcome Inn, a Post Office and a local hall.

 Mossbank and its adjoining area of Firth are in the parish of Delting.
 A stone memorial at the entrance to the village commemorates the infamous "Delting Disaster" of 21 December 1900 when twenty two local fishermen in four boats were lost during a storm.
 An inscription on the memorial reads "You see dey wirna mine, Da Loard gae dem tae me fir a time and dan he took dem back ageen".